Meiko Satomura: Retirement (2025)

 On July 27, 2024, Satomura announced in a press conference that she would have her last match in the Spring, coinciding with her 30-year anniversary as an in-ring competitor.
 In November, it was announced that she would have her retirement bout on April 29.
 In February 2025, Satomura competed in her final bout in Europe, teaming with Rayne Leverkusen to defeat Nina Samuels and Millie McKenzie at Final Sting, an event jointly promoted by Sendai Girls' Pro Wrestling, ICHIBAN (UK), Progress Wrestling and HUSTLE Wrestling.
 At the April 29 event, which was entitled Satomura Meiko The Final, Satomura wrestled her scheduled final match, teaming with apprentice Manami to defeat Aja Kong and Chihiro Hashimoto.
-Immediately after the bout, an impromptu match took place, where Satomura teamed with Kong against Hashimoto, Mika Iwata, Senka Akatsuki, Takumi Iroha, and YUNA in a two-on-five handicap match, which finished in a five-minute time limit draw.
+Immediately after the bout, an impromptu match took place, where Satomura teamed with Kong against Hashimoto, Mika Iwata, Senka Akatsuki, Takumi Iroha, and Yuna in a two-on-five handicap match, which finished in a five-minute time limit draw.

+Post-retirement (2025–present)

+Following her retirement, Satomura remained the representative director of Sendai Girls', which on January 30, 2026, the promotion joined United Japan Pro-Wrestling (UJPW).
+On February 17, Satomura became the first woman to be appointed as a director of UJPW.